suprsend/suprsend-web-sdk/README.md

 ### 2. Authenticate a user

 Authenticate user so that all the actions performed after authenticating will be w.r.t that user.
 This is mandatory step and need to be called before using any other method.
-This is usually performed after successful login and on reload of page to reauthenticate user (can be changed based on your requirement).
+This is usually performed after successful login and on reload of page to re-authenticate user (can be changed based on your requirement).

 ```typescript
 const authResponse = await suprSendClient.identify(